 - Paint the walls.
 Neutral colors are always a good choice.

-- Clean up the details.
+- Sweat the details.
 Small tasks, like dusting any remaining furniture and cleaning the windows inside and out, really make the house feel taken care of.

 A 2012 Texas A&M survey found that curb appeal can up sales prices by 17%!
 Since the exterior is the first thing potential buyers will see, take some time to make it shine.